-Their duties are to advise the student, to check on the student's qualifications and progress, to supervise the preparation of the thesis, and to conduct the final exam.
+The supervisory committee's duties are to advise the student, to check on the student's qualifications and progress, to supervise the preparation of the thesis, and to conduct the final exam.
 The student is responsible for forming a Supervisory Committee and providing the names of the committee members to the Department of Biomedical Engineering Graduate Student Office.
 The function of the committee is to guide the student through his/her thesis research and to administer the final examination.